 Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
 Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
-Employees who are not considered full-time instructional faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.
+Employees who are not considered full-time instruction faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.

 Minority faculty: includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic.

 Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
-Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DD), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).
+Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).

-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 1075 491 1566 11 b) Total number who are members of minority groups 223 74 297 11 c) Total number who are women 404 239 643 11 d) Total number who are men 671 252 923 11 e) Total number who are nonresident aliens (international) 93 13 106 11 f) Total number with doctorate, or other terminal degree 982 221 1203 g) Total number whose highest degree is a master's but not a terminal 11 master's 83 188 271 11 h) Total number whose highest degree is a bachelor's 9 66 75 i١ Total number whose highest degree is unknown or other (Note: 11 ') Items f, g, h, and i must sum up to item a.)
-1 16 17 i١ Total number in stand-alone graduate/ professional programs in 11 J ) which faculty teach virtually only graduate-level students 43 102 145
+I-1.
+Full-Time Part-Time Total Α Total number of instructional faculty 1064 528 1592 В Total number who are members of minority groups 240 96 336 С Total number who are women 412 262 674 D Total number who are men 652 266 918 Е Total number who are nonresident aliens (international) 94 10 104 F Total number with doctorate, or other terminal degree 967 285 1252 G Total number whose highest degree is a master's but not a terminal master's 85 186 271 Н Total number whose highest degree is a bachelor's 9 50 59 Ι Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+3 7 10 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 70 129 199

-I2 Student to Faculty Ratio
+I-2.
+Student to Faculty Ratio

-Report the Fall 2017 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
-Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2020 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level

+• Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2016 Student to Faculty ratio 18 to 1 (based on 20794 students and 1162 faculty).
+Fall 2020 Student to Faculty ratio 19 to 1 (based on 21104 students and 1127 faculty).

-13 Undergraduate Class Size
+I-3.
+Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2017 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2020 term.